Joxit/docker-kosmtik/README.md

 First of all, you need a database with OSM datas.
 You can use a postgres database in a docker or on a computer.
 If you want your database to be in a docker, I suggest you to use [openfirmware/postgres-osm](https://hub.docker.com/r/openfirmware/postgres-osm/) docker.

 In order to fill this database, you can use [openfirmware/osm2pgsql](https://hub.docker.com/r/openfirmware/osm2pgsql/).
+You can download a continent or country on [geofabrik.de](http://download.geofabrik.de/) or the whole planet on [planet.osm.org](http://planet.osm.org/).

 #### Project